Missing millionaire: Lotto prepared to roll out private investigator over $17.1 million win

 The numbers equate to $495,900 in pre-tax in the first year.
 It also equated to around $1358 being lost in potential pre-tax earnings every day.

-But Lotto wasn't too stressed, Winfield said, as they expected the winner to claim their prize soon.
+But Lotto wasn't too stressed, Winfield said, as it expected the winner to claim their prize soon.

-Players often stored-up tickets, checking them all at once - last week a $1m from mid-December was found after they checked their ticket.
+Players often stored-up tickets, checking them all at once - last week a $1m from mid-December was found after a ticket was checked.

 And in Lotto's history, a private investigator had only been used in a handful of instances when prizes went unclaimed for some time.

-Of those, one of the most notable was when a winner in 2013 for $22m as part of Big Wednesday.
+Of those, one of the most notable was in 2013, when a winner of a $22m Big Wednesday draw was tracked down.

 The winner thought the gigantic prize had already been claimed and was taken by surprise when Lotto knocked at the door, Winfield said.